Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Introduction

 \section{Introduction}

 The hydrogen economy is expected to play a critical role in the global transition to cleaner energy and achieving net-zero carbon emissions.
 A key technology supporting large-scale energy storage is Underground Hydrogen Storage (UHS).
 UHS enables the storage of TWh-scale energy by injecting hydrogen into depleted gas reservoirs, saline aquifers, and existing gas storage facilities.
-The stored (green) hydrogen can be produced by electrolysis during periods of surplus electricity generation \cite{Tarkowski2019, Tarhan2021, Zivar2021, Thiyagarajan2022, Al-Shafi2023, Perera2023}.
+The stored (green) hydrogen can be produced by electrolysis during periods of surplus electricity generation \cite{Tarkowski2019, Tarhan2021, Zivar2021, Thiyagarajan2022, Al-Shafi2023, Perera2023, Ali2025}.
 As renewable energy sources like wind and solar continue to expand \cite{Acar2014}, UHS provides a potential solution to balance renewable energy supply and demand, enhancing energy security, and helping to decarbonize energy systems.
+Within the broader hydrogen economy, emerging subsurface strategies such as in situ hydrogen generation from hydrocarbons \cite{Hassanpouryouzband2025} and the conceptual framework of engineered `hydrogen farming' \cite{Hassanpouryouzband2024} further reinforces hydrogen's role as a critical energy vector for net-zero transitions.